TolikPylypchuk/KeyboardSwitch/index.md

 The app uses the clipboard to get the text to transform, and then puts the transformed text back into the clipboard.
 The app will try to preserve the text that was in the clipboard before switching, and to restore it afterwards.
 It doesn't guarantee that the text will be restored though.
-Also, any non-text data (e.g. a file or a picture) will not be restored.
+Also, any non-text data (e.g., a file or a picture) will not be restored.

 # Supported Platforms